Scottish Wildcats: Powerful Hunters and Endangered Animals

 The researchers examined the DNA of almost 300 animals that had been identified as wildcats.
 They say that even if some true wildcats exist, there are probably so few of them alive that they are unlikely to find a non-hybrid mate.
 The only sign of hope is that some of the animals in captivity are more genetically distinct from the domestic cat than the wild animals that the researchers studied.

-In July, 2019, the plan to release captive European wildcats into the Scottish Highlands was announced.
+In July, 2019, a plan to release captive European wildcats into the Scottish Highlands was announced.
 The European subspecies is believed to be the most closely related to the Scottish one.
 Experts say that this is a last-ditch effort to save the local wildcat as a distinct animal.
 Before the introduced animals are released, a major campaign to reduce the number of fertile feral and pet domestic cats will take place in order to prevent cross breeding.

 The experts seem to disagree about the number of wildcats that still exist in the Scottish Highlands.
 All of them seem to agree that even if any non-hybrid animals remain, the situation is serious.